Is more money the solution to all of your problems?

 Someone noticed that in the Gospels, Jesus spoke about money much more often than he did about heaven.
 That's because money is such a big part of our lives and can become one of our biggest problems.

-Yes, it's true that money can solve some of your problems.
+All right, I'll admit that money can solve some of your problems.
 It can pay for the things you can't live without, like food, health care, a place to live, utilities, and a car to take you to work.

-Do you use shopping for anesthesia?
+Don't use shopping for anesthesia!

 Stores, and especially credit card companies, don't want us to think about why we buy something.
 They don't want us to mentally debate whether we really need it.